 - Join communities relevant to your industry.

-- Hold free classes or seminars teaching a particular skill that will interest your customer base.
+- Hold free classes or seminars teaching a particular skill that will interest and attract your customer base.

 - Get your website address on all of your marketing materials, your sign on the street, your business cards, your personal Facebook page, on pamphlets, and in the signature line of your email.
 Include it on a sign for your vehicle.
 Place it anywhere you can think of to get the word out!